NeoHW/tp/docs/DeveloperGuide.md

 #### Introduction

-The `ExitCommand` class is responsible for exiting and closing PatientSync
+The `ExitCommand` class is responsible for exiting and closing PatientSync.

 #### Specifications